Mass-morphology relation of TNG50 galaxies: Results

-Further evidence for this interpretation may be found in the strong correlation between $\mathrm{f}_{*,<1}$ and $\kappa_{\rm rot}$ that may be gleaned from Figure \ref{FigMstarKrot}, and which is shown in the bottom panel of Figure \ref{fig:M1kpc_f1kpc_wrt_Mstar}.
+Further evidence for this interpretation may be found in the strong correlation between $f_{*,<1}$ and $\kappa_{\rm rot,}$ which can be seen from Figure \ref{FigMstarKrot} and is shown in the bottom panel of Figure \ref{fig:M1kpc_f1kpc_wrt_Mstar}.
 Clearly, the higher the importance of the inner clump, the lower the rotational support of the galaxy.
-Since galaxy mass correlates strongly with $f_{*,<1}$, then rotational support correlates strongly with $\mathit{M_*}$.
-Indeed, as shown in the top panel of Figure \ref{fig:M1kpc_f1kpc_wrt_Mstar}, $f_{*,<1}$ correlates inversely with $\mathit{M_*}$, varying from roughly unity at the low mass end to 0.1-0.2 at the massive end.
+Since galaxy mass correlates strongly with $f_{*,<1}$, rotational support correlates strongly with $\mathit{M_*}$.
+Indeed, as shown in the top panel of Figure \ref{fig:M1kpc_f1kpc_wrt_Mstar}, $f_{*,<1}$ correlates inversely with $\mathit{M_*}$, varying from roughly unity at the low-mass end to 0.1-0.2 at the massive end.

 The importance of the central clump as a function of $M_*$ is clearly shown in the top panel of Figure \ref{fig:M1kpc_f1kpc_wrt_Mstar}.
-Simulated galaxies here are shown coloured by the mass of the central black hole ($M_{\rm BH}$), which increases with increasing $M_*$.
+Simulated galaxies are shown coloured according to the mass of the central black hole ($M_{\rm BH}$), which increases with increasing $M_*$.
 At fixed stellar mass, galaxies with higher $M_{\rm BH}$ tend to have higher stellar mass enclosed within 1 kpc ($M_{*,<1}$), although the mass of the central black hole makes up typically a negligible fraction ($\sim 0.1$\%) of $M_*$.
-Most TNG50 dwarfs have no central black hole, and are shown with small grey crosses.
-We conclude that black holes do not play a significant role in the galaxy mass-morphology relation shown in Fig.~\ref{FigMstarKrot}.
+Most TNG50 dwarfs have no central black hole and are shown with small grey crosses.
+We conclude that black holes do not play a significant role in the galaxy mass-morphology relation shown in Figure \ref{FigMstarKrot}.

-The picture that emerges is, thus, one where the importance of the inner clump is the key ingredient that determines the rotational support of the stellar component of a TNG50 galaxy.
-In dwarfs, star formation proceeds mainly or solely in the inner, non-rotating clump, whose feedback, in turn, effectively prevents outer gaseous discs from forming.
+The picture that emerges is thus one where the importance of the inner clump is the key ingredient that determines the rotational support of the stellar component of a TNG50 galaxy.
+In dwarfs, star formation proceeds mainly or solely in the inner, non-rotating clump, the feedback of which in turn effectively prevents outer gaseous discs from forming.
 In more massive systems, the importance of the inner clump decreases, and the outer disc component is able to grow and dominate the galaxy's morphology.

-Critical to this interpretation is that the size of the inner clump should be roughly independent of galaxy mass, which would explain why it becomes less and less important in more extended (massive) systems.
+Critical to this interpretation is that the size of the inner clump should be roughly independent of galaxy mass, which would explain why it becomes less and less significant in more extended (massive) systems.
 We explore this issue next.